 Going blonde with dark hair can be tricky; however, with patience and care, the results are stunning on black women.
-The first step is to find a good colorist, who you trust.
+The first step is to find a good colorist who you trust.
 Ideally, you’ll also want to hold off on any chemical processing, so you’re starting with healthy hair.
 Bleach works by opening the hair shafts and allowing the peroxide to oxidize the melanin, stripping the color.
-This can damage the hair and cause breakages, which is why it’s best to start with the healthiest hair possible.
+This can damage the hair and cause breakages, so it’s best to start with the healthiest hair possible.
 Patience and maintenance are essential.
-It may take a few sessions to get the perfect color, while toning and nourishing products will be your best friend as a blonde.
+It may take a few sessions to get the perfect color while toning and nourishing products will be your best friend as a blonde.
 The biggest benefit of styling blonde hair as a bob is that it means regular trims to remove damaged ends, tidy your style up, and leave you looking polished.

 5. Medium Bob With Side Part